 The enduring appeal of traditional linear TV to national advertisers has lulled many sellers into a false sense of security—and no small amount of denial about the headwinds they face.

 Meanwhile, the facts on the ground are hard to argue with.
-TV audiences are shifting to new platforms, many of which aren’t ad-supported.
-And while ratings for tentpole events like the Super Bowl and “The Bachelor” finale are reliably huge, viewership of broadcast TV overall is in decline.
+While ratings for tentpole events like the Super Bowl and “The Bachelor” finale are reliably huge, viewership of broadcast TV overall is in decline.
 According to the Nielsen ratings for 2018-19, broadcast networks averaged 28.5 million viewers in primetime, a 20% decline since 2014-15, and the 35% drop-off among adults 18-49 was even steeper.

 Amid the ongoing erosion of traditional linear audiences, sellers need to embrace the idea of their business becoming more audience-driven.
 When deploying new platforms for linear distribution, such as VOD services, they need to think about how to aggregate and package audiences across platforms to give buyers the reach they want.
 The focus should be on ensuring that each platform becomes part of an integrated whole instead of a silo, and that’s only feasible when data is harnessed and data science is applied.

 Here are three common mistakes sellers may be making with their traditional linear business—and how to course-correct: